 - At least one web server that is reachable ONLY from inside the corporate network.

 - The specified web page must not redirect to another page or URL, and it must not require authentication.
 The Workspot client during location detection looks for a normal (code 200) response.

 - A certificate must be trusted by the client if HTTPS is utilized.
 If an attempt to connect to a server with a self-signed certificate occurs, the location detection process will fail for that URL.

 - While FQDN configuration is supported, Workspot strongly recommends using the web server's IP address when configuring the feature.
 Many ISPs for home networks will "hijack" DNS requests that are not resolvable to an internal address, and may return an advertising page for that URL.
 The Workspot Client will receive this response and, falsely, determine that it is inside the corporate network.

-- Enter the URI of internal sites that will play the role of "beacons".
+- Enter the URI of internal sites that will play the role of "beacons" and hit "Save".

 (Maximum of three Sites/Web Servers.)